CS3250/ducks/README.md

 ### GitHub 2 Assignment: Extending MiniDuckSimulator

-For this assignment you want to create a new child duck class.
-This can be any type of duck that you like.  _It can be a real type of duck (see [Wikipedia](https://en.wikipedia.org/wiki/Anatidae) for a comprehensive list, which includes Geese and Swans), or you can make one up on your own, e.g., DecoyDuck.java, PirateDuck.java, etc._
+For this assignment you want to create a new child duck class. _This can be a real type of duck (see [Wikipedia](https://en.wikipedia.org/wiki/Anatidae) for a comprehensive list, which includes Geese and Swans), or you can make one up on your own, e.g., DecoyDuck.java, PirateDuck.java, etc._

 For this assignment, you will need to: